greekvirus1/ascii-dice-math/README.md

 My solution/attempt at the 17th project from the "Big Book Of Small Python Projects".
-I used the blessed library for visuals, used sounds for the first time but there is no timer or point system.
+I used the blessed library for visuals, used sounds for the first time, and added all the features I wanted!

 How to use:
   1. Install blessed library https://pypi.org/project/blessed/